rubyworks/rubytest/README.md

 If the return value of `#to_s` is a multi-line string, the first line is taken to be the _label_ or _summary_ of the test object.
 The remaining lines are taken to be additional _detail_.
-A report format _might_ only show the detail if the verbose command line flag it used.
+A report format _might_ only show the detail if the verbose option is set.

-### Ordered Cases
+### Ordered

 A test case that responds to `#ordered?` indicates if its tests must be run in order.
 If false, which is the default, then the test runner can randomize the order for more rigorous testing.
 But if true, then the tests will always be run in the order given.
 Also, if ordered, a case's test units cannot be selected or filtered independent of one another.

-### Test Type
+### Type

 A test object may provide a `#type`, which can be used to characterize the type of test case or test unit.
 For example, RSpec might return `"describe"`